Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Juni 2025 05.26.50 UTC
+- WIB: Minggu, 22 Juni 2025 06.25.26 UTC
-- WITA: Minggu, 22 Juni 2025 06.26.50 UTC
+- WITA: Minggu, 22 Juni 2025 07.25.26 UTC
-- WIT: Minggu, 22 Juni 2025 07.26.50 UTC
+- WIT: Minggu, 22 Juni 2025 08.25.26 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude